Home Vancouver Events Calendar Festivals and Events in Vancouver Surrey Vaisakhi Parade, Festival and Celebrations

 To learn more about the event in Surrey, see the Surrey Vaisakhi Parade website.

 Vancouver also has a Vaisakhi parade most years taking place between the Ross Street Temple by Marine Drive and Punjabi Market at Main Street and 49th Avenue.
 In normal years, the Vancouver Vaisakhi Parade takes place one week before the Surrey parade.
-It too attracts as many as a couple hundred thousand participants.
+It too attracts as many as 200,000 participants.

 Click Vancouver Vaisakhi Parade for photos and further information about the Vancouver event.